whliu91/webtrainer/README.md

 ```
 to copy them into django's static file folder
 * Note:
-1. the basic packages are already in the static folder and tracked on git, do above only when you are trying to add more javascript packages.
-2. static folder /static/ is where python collectstatic will end up with, for customized static files, please put in /projstatic/ folder.
+1. static folder /static/ is where python collectstatic will end up with, for customized static files, please put in /projstatic/ folder.

 *BootStrap 4.2.0* <br />
 *Vue.js 2.0* <br />